deocampo/deocampo.github.io/README.md

 This is a very informal, free flowing site of ideas and code that I've used to learn and enjoy software.
 Below are links to the major sections.
 For a more "professional" understanding of my background, please visit my [LinkedIn Profile](https://www.linkedin.com/in/deocampo/).

-_Aside from the 'deocampo.github.io' project that contains the source code for these introductory pages, mY projects are organized in the following categories:_
+_Aside from the 'deocampo.github.io' project that contains the source code for these introductory pages, my projects are organized in the following categories:_

 ### Barebones ( -barebones)
 Project containing code snippets, normally executable via command line.

 #### Java
+Projects with a few programs that can be compiled and executed via command line.

 #### Python
+Projects with a few programs that are developed and validated to be executable on Python 2.7.10.

 #### Tensorflow
+Project with a few models running on TensorFlow version 1.2.

 ### Amazon Web Services ( -aws)
 Project that contains activities related to publishing applications into the Amazone Web Services platform.